top of page

 Used by permission from the Arizona Historical Society

-In 1914 Margaret Sanger started a crusade that would generate worldwide benefits.
-Influenced by her childhood and her career as a nurse, Margaret became convinced that family planning was a necessity for the well being of individual women.
-She worked throughout the rest of her life to advance the birth control movement.
+In 1914 Margaret Sanger started a crusade that would generate nationwide benefits.
+Influenced by her childhood and her career as an obstetrical nurse, Margaret became convinced that family planning was a necessity for the well being of individual women.
+She opened the first U.S. birth control clinic, in Brooklyn in 1916, which was illegal at the time.
+She later worked with organizations that led to the founding of the Planned Parenthood Federation of America.
+She worked throughout the rest of her life to advance the birth control movement around the world.

-A native of New York State, she later adopted Arizona as her home, moving to Tucson to improve her adult son’s health in 1934.
-Soon after her arrival, she worked with local women to found the Mother’s Health Clinic which distributed contraceptives.
-A few years later, she helped Phoenix women to start a birth control clinic in their city, which opened in 1937.
-Sanger inspired a group of volunteers who staffed these clinics, offering women the option of controlling their fertility.
-In Tucson, Sanger also raised funds for the Tucson Medical Center and served on the hospital board, making lasting contributions to improved health care in southern Arizona.
+A native of New York State, she moved to Tucson to improve her adult son’s health in 1934 and adopted Arizona as her home.
+Soon after her arrival, she worked with local women to found the Mother’s Health Clinic, which distributed contraceptives.
+A few years later, she helped Phoenix women start a birth control clinic in their city.
+Sanger inspired the group of volunteers who staffed these clinics and many others concerned with women's health care.
+In Tucson, Sanger raised funds to help establsih the Tucson Medical Center and served on the hospital board, making lasting contributions to improved health care in southern Arizona.

 bottom of page